-• SAVE or HOLD Pushbutton - The button also serves as a "save" button to save your settings.
-This button also is used as a "hold" button to stop the Home screens from scrolling (press and hold the button for 2 secs).
+• SAVE or HOLD Pushbutton - Serves as a "save" button to retain your settings.
+This button also is used as a "hold" button to stop the Home screens from scrolling (press and hold the button for 2 secs.).

 2.0 Installation